CODDE®

 This sectoral database will be updated gradually until 2050, when the generic CODDE® database will take over.

-The CODDE® database was founded by electro-technology industries within the Fédération des Industries Electriques, Electroniques et de Communication (FIEEC).
+CODDE® database was founded by electro-technology industries within the Federation of Electrical, Electronic and Communication Industries (FIEEC).

 In 2012, a major revision was conducted with the integration of the ELCD database and compliance with the requirements of the ILCD handbook.
 Since then, developments have followed one another (EF 3.0, EF 3.1).

-In EIME, the CODDE® database can be used with different indicator sets:
+In EIME, CODDE® database can be used with different indicator sets:

 • "EN 15804+A2 - PEF 3.0 indicators" indicator set: set based on the characterization factors established by the European Commission (method according to EF 3.0 EN 15804)